zen37/42/1-hello_world/README.md

 It writes 'Hello World' in the console, (translated into the locale), says it, and creates an image as per [prompt text](files/prompt_image.txt)

-For example if the locale is 'ja_JP' it will print 'こんにちは、世界', [pronounce] (files/audio/ja/ja-JP-MayuNeural.wav) it, and create an [image](files/images/JP/dalle3_20231214204519.png)
+For example if the locale is 'ja_JP' it will print 'こんにちは、世界', [pronounce](files/audio/ja/ja-JP-MayuNeural.wav) it, and create an [image](files/images/JP/dalle3_20231214204519.png)

 ## Table of Contents